SaraBrborich/Macro-Dynamics-Ecuador/README.md

 # Economic Analysis: Money Demand and Real Exchange Rate Determinants

-This repository contains the code and analysis for the final project on monetary and fiscal policy, which focuses on two primary topics:
+This repository contains the code used for the final project on Monetary and Fiscal Policy class, which focuses on two primary topics:

 ## 1. Money Demand in Ecuador (2001–2023)
 - Estimation of long-term and short-term money demand using: